Mario-farouk/RFM_Analysis/README.md

 	<br>,NTILE(4) over(order by Frequincy) as rfm_Frequincy
 	<br>from rfm r
  # third
- -- then we cast them for classifcation
+ -- Then we cast them for classification and created a temporary table.

  <br>drop table if exists #rfm
  <br> ;with rfm as(
 		<br>select